wolfalders/wolfalders.github.io/_pages/about.md

   - /about.html
 ---

-I am an anthropological archaeologist interested in how ordinary people in the past produced and responded to large-scale environmental and social transformations.
+I am an anthropological archaeologist interested in how ordinary people in the past produced and responded to environmental and social transformations.
 I currently conduct research in coastal East Africa.

 I received my PhD from the Department of Anthropology at the University of California, Berkeley in 2022.